Accused Of Domestic Abuse?

 Serious Charges Require A Serious Legal Response

-The sooner you contact Jasti & Khandhar, the sooner we can tell you about our services and the ways we can help in your case.
+The sooner you contact Jasti & Khandhar, the earlier we can tell you about our services and the ways we can help in your case.
 We tailor our legal strategies to meet your individual needs, and we will answer all your questions promptly and thoroughly.
 To schedule an initial consultation in our Madison office, contact us online or call 608-572-7052.